chatbx-eu/hugo_chatbx.eu/content/en/documentation/omemo.md

 weight: 4
 ---

-[OMEMO](https://conversations.im/omemo/) is a way of end-to-end encryption that offers the best usability for XMPP users.
-It is based on the [Signal Protocol](https://en.wikipedia.org/wiki/Signal_Protocol), which implements state-of-the-art cryptography for instant messaging.
+{{< external_link "https://conversations.im/omemo/" "OMEMO" >}} is a way of end-to-end encryption that offers the best usability for XMPP users.
+It is based on the {{< external_link "https://en.wikipedia.org/wiki/Signal_Protocol" "Signal Protocol" >}}, which implements state-of-the-art cryptography for instant messaging.

 ## Basics